leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 A: Then you'd probably enjoy reading  "The Ignorant Schoolmaster."
-The ideology (Zizek) of statism affects this too--pedagogical ideology as academia, again, statism casts a reflection of itself here as well, that even in our concept of education it is a statist conceptualization: education is a prescriptive system, the teacher and the student.
+The ideology (Zizek) of statism affects this too--pedagogical ideology as academia, again, statism casts a reflection of itself here as well, that even in our concept of education it is a statist conceptualization, education is a prescriptive
+system: the teacher and the student.
 In the first chapter of _Fragments of an Anarchist Anthropology_, Graeber delvies into anarchy being inherently incompatible with academia today.
 That one of the core features of anarchy is concerning itself more with application than high theory, however this doesn't